Last Updated on February 10, 2024 by Louise Carter

-Fruits, vegetables, and fats like Omega-3 and 6 will reduce oil production.
-This will keep the skin hydrated and healthy, especially if you drink enough water.
+Fruits, vegetables, and fats like Omega-3 and 6 reduce oil production.
+This keeps the skin hydrated and healthy, especially if you drink enough water.

-Consider how much riboflavin (Vitamin B2) and zinc are in your diet.
+Consider how much riboflavin (Vitamin B2) and zinc you get from your diet.
 A deficiency can lead to excessive sebum production and oily skin.